Code of Conduct for Members at Sarbat Social Events

 Sarbat Social events are to allow people to meet like-minded individuals in a safe and pleasant environment for socialising and to provide support for one another.

-Although you do not have to be from either from a Sikh or LGBT background to attend, the main focus of the Sarbat Social events will be on Sikh and LGBT issues, and you will be expected to respect that focus at all times.
+Although you do not have to be Sikh or LGBTQ+ to participate, the main focus of the Sarbat Social events will be on Sikh and LGBTQ+ issues, and you will be expected to respect that focus at all times.